Gbox4/tstock/README.md

 # Installation
 ### AUR
 `tstock` is available on the AUR, just install it using your AUR helper.
-Exmaple using `yay`:
+Example using `yay`:
 ```
 yay -S tstock
 ```